iltuoconsulenteit/DocCropper/README.md

 ### Optional PDF Signing

 Set `DOCROPPER_SIGN_CERT` to the path of a PKCS#12 certificate and `DOCROPPER_SIGN_PASSWORD` to sign exported PDFs.
 If no certificate is provided, PDFs are left unsigned.

+### Optional OCR

+DocCropper can extract text from processed images using [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).
+Install Tesseract separately and ensure it is on your system path.
+The OCR step uses the interface language selected in DocCropper.

+Use the **Extract Text** button after processing images to retrieve the recognized text.

 ## Credits